The Scriptures tell us that the “Fear of Yahuwah [the LORD]” is the beginning of wisdom:

 “The fear of Yahuwah [the LORD] is the beginning of wisdom: a good understanding have all they that do His commandments: His praise endureth for ever.”
 (Psalms 111:10; see also Job 28:28)

 The phrases ‘the fear of the LORD’ and ‘fear the LORD’ and ‘fear God’ and ‘fear Him [God]’ appear at least 90 times throughout the Scriptures.
-This frequency tells us that this topic of the fear of Yahuwah Elohim [the LORD God] is a foundational principle for the children of Yahuwah.
+This frequency tells us that this topic of the fear of Yahuwah Elohim [the Hebrew name for the LORD God] is a foundational principle for the children of Yahuwah.

 Acquiring ‘the fear of Yahuwah’ is the very first step we must take on our pathway to acquiring wisdom!
 We cannot even come close to having true wisdom, unless we have the fear of Yahuwah.

 But why is the fear of Yahuwah [the LORD] so important?